 Mani Rimdu Festival is one of the major festivals of the Himalayas and is only celebrated in the Everest region.
 The history of the Mani Rimdu festival can be traced back to Tibet and has been practiced in Nepal since the 19th century.

-This is celebrated for 19-days, but only the last 3-days celebration is opened to the public and is performed in the open area of the monastery in Tengboche, Chiwong, and Thame.
-Falls mainly on the month of October or November according to the Tibetan calendar, the head of the Tengboche monastery determines the date according to the ritual ceremony and is made public months ago.
+This is celebrated for 19 days, but only the last 3-day celebration is opened to the public and is performed in the open area of the monastery in Tengboche, Chiwong, and Thame.
+Falls mainly in the month of October or November according to the Tibetan calendar, the head of the Tengboche monastery determines the date according to the ritual ceremony and is made public months ago.
 For details please contact Discover Altitude.

 Mani Rimdu Festival is mainly celebrated in the Monastery and the surrounding areas, where Sherpas and Monks gathered to perform Shamastic appearance with mask dance, ritual ceremony, feasting, etc. every year hundreds of trekkers participate to observe the Mani Rimdu Festival.

 When the date for the festival is marked by the monk, preparations are made and the monk practices ritual dance and mask dance prior to the date of the festival.
 Different mandalas are designed with sand, barley flour, etc. which is a symbolic offering to the great soul, and the Tengboche monastery is one of the finest places in the entire Everest region to observe the Mani Rimdu Festival.